All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 A few of these are outlined below:

-Another common type of treatment found within private residential care is relapse risk prevention.
+Another common type of psychiatric treatment found within private residential care is relapse risk prevention.

 This is a three-part programme in which an individual focuses on the emotional, mental and physical features of relapse- keeping in mind that recovery is a gradual process and there are no shortcuts.